githubnext/blocks-template/README.md

 ### Step 3.1: Define your custom block

-If you open up `package.josn` and locate the `blocks` key, you'll notice an array of block objects with the definitions for each custom block.
-It looks lke this"
+If you open up `package.json` and locate the `blocks` key, you'll notice an array of block objects with the definitions for each custom block.
+It looks lke this:

 ```ts
 interface BlockDefinition {